A French diplomat saved an Afghan refugee’s pet bird. Now it says ‘bonjour’ and has become a symbol of hope.

 It “went straight to my heart,” said the ambassador of the bird’s French greeting.
 He later also managed to bond with Juji by playing music for him.

 Now, he says, the bird has come to symbolize the embassy’s efforts to save Afghans during those harrowing weeks.
-When Chatel hosted a reception for his staff at the end of Operation Apagan to thank them, he put Juji’s cage on a table in the center of the room, and told everyone the bird’s story.
+When Chatel hosted a reception for his staff at the end of Operation Apagan to thank them, he put Juji’s cage on a table in the center of the room and told everyone the bird’s story.

 The evacuation had involved about 40 embassy staff working 24/7 in shifts, the ambassador said, processing hundreds of refugees arriving on three aircrafts a day.